Towards a Faithful Quantumness Certification Functional for One-Dimensional Continuous-Variable Systems

 For the coherent superposition state $\psi = \cos(w) |0\rangle + \sin(w) |1\rangle $, between vacuum and single photon Fock state, we get, to second order in $w$, that $\xi = w^2 \left( p^2-x^2 \right) $ $\times$exp$[{-\tfrac{p^2+x^2}{T}}]/{(\pi T^3)}$.
 Again, if Fock states of higher order are combined with the dominant (classical) vacuum state and also if they are displaced with respect to each other, in all these cases, $\xi <0$ in \ps somewhere, certi\-fy\-ing the presence of (vanishingly small) nonclassical contributions to the state.

-A particular strength of the certification function $\xi$ of Ref.~\cite{Bohmann_PRL20} is that, without fail, it detects below-vacuum fluctu\-ations in squeezed states.
-Irrespective of whether the states are pure (Fig.~1 of~\cite{Bohmann_PRL20}) or impure squeezed (gaussian) states.
-This can be understood from the argument given above when deriving Eq.~(\ref{eq:SmoothingMeasure}) for ${\cal S}$.
-The exponentiation by the fraction ${\tfrac{T+ {\Delta T}}{T}} $, for Gaussians which decline faster than vacuum states, does not fully undo the previous spreading when mapping $ {\cal P}\left(x,p;T\right)$ to ${\cal P}\left(x,p; T+{\Delta T} \right)$: upon forming their difference in ${\cal S}$ a region with negative values arises on the squeezed `narrow flanks' of the \ps distribution~(Fig.~1 of~\cite{Bohmann_PRL20}), faithfully certifying nonclassical behaviour~\cite{Wuensche_JOBQSO04}.
+A particular strength of the certification function $\xi$ of Ref.~\cite{Bohmann_PRL20} is its ability, without fail, to detect squeezing of fluctu\-ations below vacuum level in all gaussian states; irrespective of whether the states are pure (Fig.~1 of~\cite{Bohmann_PRL20}) or impure squeezed states.
+This can be understood from the arguments given above when deriving Eq.~(\ref{eq:SmoothingMeasure}) for ${\cal S}$: For Gaussians which decline faster than vacuum states, the spreading when mapping $ {\cal P}\left(T\right)$ to ${\cal P}\left(T+{\Delta T} \right)$ is not fully compensated for by the narrowing due to the exponentiation by $E = {\tfrac{T+ {\Delta T}}{T}} $.
+Upon forming the difference in ${\cal S}$ a region with negative values arises on the squeezed `narrow flanks' of the \ps distribution~(Fig.~1 of~\cite{Bohmann_PRL20}), faithfully certifying nonclassical suppression of fluctuations~\cite{Wuensche_JOBQSO04} for all Gaussians.